 Magnesium is highly involved with energy production.
 As mentioned before, the mitochondria in your cells heavily rely on magnesium to produce energy (4).
 Your mitochondrial function primarily determines your energy levels.
 Additionally, magnesium supports the adrenal glands which can play a huge part in energy production as well.

 And the kicker… because magnesium is involved in so many enzymatic processes in the body, deficiency will make it harder to perform over 300 normal processes.
 This acts as a chronic stressor on your body and drains your energy!

-If you are chronically fatigued, increasing your magnesium intake can improve your energy levels drastically.
+If you are chronically fatigued, you may have a magnesium deficiency and increasing your magnesium intake can improve your energy levels drastically.

 Insomnia is one of the big conditions I see a lot of improvement in when beginning magnesium supplementation.
 This is because magnesium is involved in the production of GABA in the brain.
 GABA is what is known as an inhibitory neurotransmitter.
 This just means a chemical that promotes relaxation.

 If you don’t have enough magnesium to produce adequate amounts of GABA, your sleep will likely suffer.
 Although there are other nutrients involved with GABA production, magnesium is a critical factor that will heavily determine your sleep quality.